paulcarrtech/asciidoc-test-repo/My Antora Windows 11 Installation Guide.md

 ### Configure the Antora Playbook

-This is a basic playbook, written in YAML:
+1. Write a basic playbook in YAML:

 ```yml
 site: